RaduLucianR/ros-duckie/README.md

 4. Run the project on the Duckiebot using:
    `dts devel run -H db6.local`
 ## Additions over the template
+The dataset that we trained the YOLOv5 model on can be found here [ADD PATH].
+We trained a nano YOLOv5 model using Google Colab for 100 epochs.
+The dataset contains 4 traffic signs and duckies.
+The 4 traffic signs are: turn right ahead, turn left ahead, 20km speed limit and stop.
 The traffic signs are random images from the internet.

 We obtained a dataset of traffic signs from Roboflow that can be accessed [ADD LINK].